 On May 24, 2004, St. Frances received a letter from Archbishop Sean O’ Malley, stating it would be one of the 85 churches slated to close in the reconfiguration process.

 It was determined that the church would remain open till Friday October 29th.
 However, on Monday October 25th - four days early - during the night under the cover of darkness the Archdiocese of Boston changed the locks.

 April 12, 2008

-On April 26, 2011, the Friends of St. Frances X. Cabrini, Inc. marked 2,272 days and nights of vigil.
-Because of the dedication and faith of its parishioners, the church has been manned 24-hours a day for more than six and a half years, while they attempt to present viable solutions to the Archdiocese to "officially" reopen and continue to serve the Catholics of Scituate as a fully functioning, vibrant parish community.
+As of June 17, 2014 the Friends of St. Frances X. Cabrini, Inc. marked 3,521 days and nights of vigil.
+Due to the dedication, devotion and faith of its parishioners, the church has been manned 24-hours a day, 7 days a week for more than nine (9) years and seven (7) months, while they continue to attempt to meet with the Cardinal Sean and the Archdiocese to discuss viable solutions so that they may continue to serve the Catholics of Scituate as a fully functioning, vibrant parish community.

 "On each wall at the front of St. Frances Xavier Cabrini Catholic Church...

 eye-catching and complex quilts hang near pews, pedestals, and stained glass windows.

 Each quilt tells the story of the Boston Archdiocese’s closing of churches five years ago, and the 24-hour vigils held by the people who are still fighting to keep their houses of worship open."